New AtlanticistDec 23, 2019

-Lieutenant General O’Reilly (Ret.) retired from the Army in 2013 after a thirty-five-year career highlighted by managing many unprecedented missile, radar, power, vehicle, engineer, watercraft, and logistic research and acquisition programs, cumulating as the director of the US Missile Defense Agency.
-Pat led the government integration of engineering teams and simulations across the aerospace industry and worked with all levels of the executive branch, congress, and the leadership of forty-two countries.
-A West Point graduate, Pat was an associate professor of physics at West Point with master’s degrees in physics, national security and strategic studies, and Management.
+O’Reilly retired from the US Army in 2013 after a thirty-five-year career highlighted by managing unprecedented missile, radar, power, vehicle, construction engineering, watercraft, and logistic research and acquisition programs, culminating in his becoming director of the US Missile Defense Agency.
+O’Reilly led the government integration of engineering teams across the aerospace industry and worked with all levels of the executive branch, Congress, industry, and the leadership of forty-two countries.
+A West Point graduate, O’Reilly was an associate professor of physics at West Point with master’s degrees in physics, national security and strategic studies, and management.

 O’Reilly has been deployed to multiple hurricane and other natural disaster sites as a disaster relief associate for the American Red Cross.